What Is Debt Consolidation?

 ⚠️ Common consolidation traps

 Running up new debt: Consolidating and keeping cards open leads to double debt.
-Close the accounts immediately after consolidation.
+Close the accounts right after consolidation.

-Ignoring early repayment charges: Some personal loans charge ERCs.
-Calculate whether the consolidation saving exceeds the exit cost from existing loans.
+Ignoring early repayment charges: Some personal loans charge exit fees.
+Calculate whether the consolidation saving actually beats the cost of leaving your current loans early.

 How to Calculate Whether Consolidation Saves You Money